kylezook06/Kriegsspiel-Defender/README.md

 1. Open `index.html` in a browser or drop `index.html` + `sketch.js` into the p5 web editor.
 2. Press **Space** or **Enter** to leave the start screen.
 Controls: move with **mouse**, **WASD**, or **arrow keys**; hold **Space** or **Left Click** to auto-fire (multi-shot upgrades fire extra angles automatically); restart with **R** after defeat (boss clears auto-restart the loop).
 If you drop in background music (`assets/BG_Music_Lvl_1.wav`), it will loop after you start the level.
 3. Scoring: +10 (power-up pickup), +10 (infantry kill), +20 (cavalry kill), +20 (cannon kill), +30 (sniper kill), +40 (rear sniper kill), +1000 (boss kill).
 4. Power-ups: Shields—every **5 shields** adds another battalion follower (up to **5 followers**).
 They line up alternately in front of and behind you (acting as a mini-shield wall), shoot randomly in all eight compass directions, and die in one hit from enemy fire.
 Rapid-fire—collect **5** tokens to fire east + northeast + southeast; collect **10** to add a rear shot.
 Losing 1 HP clears rapid-fire and its timer.
+Medical—rare drop that restores **+1 HP** (capped at max HP) and glows like the other pickups.
 5. Drop your own art into a local `assets/` folder (create it if it doesn’t exist—this repo ignores `assets/` entirely).
 The sketch adds a cache-busting query parameter to each load so refreshed pages pull fresh art.
 It will auto-load these filenames if present (PNG or, for the map, PNG/JPG) and otherwise fall back to the placeholder shapes:
    - `assets/player_block.png`
    - `assets/french_infantry.png`